Zhao Guangyin: During Later Tang

 In 923, Later Liang was conquered by Jin's successor state Later Tang, whose emperor Li Cunxu took over Later Liang territory.
-Shortly after, his officials opined that he needed additional chancellors who were familiar with the regulations of Tang Dynasty, which Later Tang viewed itself as the legitimate successor to — at that time, the only chancellors were Doulu Ge and Guo Chongtao (and Guo also served as his chief of staff).
+Shortly after, his officials opined that he needed additional chancellors who were familiar with the regulations of the Tang dynasty, which Later Tang viewed itself as the legitimate successor to—at that time, the only chancellors were Doulu Ge and Guo Chongtao (and Guo also served as his chief of staff).
 While the popular opinions at that time were that both Xue Tinggui (薛廷珪) and Li Qi were learned and appropriate candidates, Guo opined that Xue was frivolous and lacking the appropriate disposition for a chancellor, while Li Qi was prone to risky behavior.
 He, citing Zhao Guangyin's reputation even in Jin, recommended Zhao, while Doulu recommended Wei Yue.
 Shortly after, Li Cunxu gave both Zhao and Wei the designation of Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事), making them chancellors, and both were also given the title of Zhongshu Shilang (中書侍郎), deputy head of the legislative bureau of government (中書省, Zhongshu Sheng).

 Zhao Guangyin was described to be himself also frivolous and self-important, however, compared to the more serious disposition of his brother Zhao Guangfeng.
 It was said that at that time, Zhao Guangfeng was not often hosting guests, but whenever Zhao Guangyin visited him, Zhao Guangyin would try to engage him in talks about politics.
 Zhao Guangfeng eventually put up a sign on his door, "Please do not discuss the matters of the Office of Chancellors."
 However, it was said that because Doulu, while from a Tang aristocratic family, never served in a Tang imperial administration, Zhao Guangyin became the key decision-maker in terms of creating regulations and rites for the new dynasty, based on Tang traditions.